H\"older regularity of stable solutions to semilinear elliptic equations up to $\mathbf{\mathbb{R}^9}$: full quantitative proofs: Morrey's embedding theorem stated with radial derivatives

 \section{Morrey's embedding theorem stated with radial derivatives}

-Here we give all details of the proof of Morrey's estimate, stated using radial derivatives instead of the usual full gradient ---since we will need this version in our applications.
+Here we give all details of the proof of Morrey's estimate (see \cite[Section 7.9]{GT}), stated using radial derivatives instead of the usual full gradient ---since it is useful to use this (new) version in our applications.
+We start with the key lemma.
 As in Section~\ref{sect:Holder}, we use the notation

 \begin{lemma} Let $y\in\R^n$, $d>0$, and $u$ be a $C^1$ function in $\overline B_{d}(y)\subset \R^n$.
 Assume that, for some positive constants~$\alpha$ and $\bar C$,

 Let $S$ be any measurable subset of $B_{d}(y)$ and $u_S:= \frac{1}{|S|} \int_S u\, dx$.
 Then,